d365collaborative/ax2012.tools/docs/Initialize-AXModelStoreV2.md

 ```

 ### -CreateSchema
-Switch to instruct the cmdlet to create the schema supplied with the -SchemaName parameter
+Instruct the cmdlet to create the schema supplied with the -SchemaName parameter

 ```yaml
 Type: SwitchParameter